uroshima/study-guide-notes/Notes/web.md

 Cookies - this is also true for cookies, these can be trivially tampered with by the user, and data can also be read from them in plain text - so if you are wanting to store sensitive data then the session is really your only option.
 If you are not using SSL, cookie information can also be intercepted in transit, especially on an open wifi.
 As cookies are used for authentication purposes and persistence of user data, all cookies valid for a page are sent from the browser to the server for every request to the same domain - this includes the original page request, any subsequent Ajax requests, all images, stylesheets, scripts, and fonts.
 For this reason, cookies should not be used to store large amounts of information.
 In terms of capabilities, cookies, sessionStorage, and localStorage only allow you to store strings.
 Session storage will generally allow you to store any primitives or objects supported by your Server Side language/framework.

- What is XSS and what is the danger of it?
- Cross-site Scripting (XSS) refers to client-side code injection attack wherein an attacker can execute malicious scripts (also commonly referred to as a malicious payload) into a legitimate website or web application.
-XSS is amongst the most rampant of web application vulnerabilities and occurs when a web application makes use of unvalidated or unencoded user input within the output it generates.
-By leveraging XSS, an attacker does not target a victim directly.
-Instead, an attacker would exploit a vulnerability within a website or web application that the victim would visit, essentially using the vulnerable website as a vehicle to deliver a malicious script to the victim’s browser.
-XSS in combination with social engineering, allow attackers to pull off advanced attacks including cookie theft, keylogging, phishing and identity theft.
-Critically, XSS vulnerabilities provide the perfect ground for attackers to escalate attacks to more serious ones.

- What is a CSRF Attack?
- Cross Site Request Forgery (CSRF) is an attack whereby a malicious entity tricks a victim into performing actions on behalf of the attacker.
-The impact of the attack would depend on the level of permissions that the victim being exploited has.
-The actions being perpetrated by the attacker will surely have a greater effect if the victim performing the actions is at an administrative level versus a low level user, with less privileges.
-CSRF attacks take advantage of the fact that a web application completely trusts a user, once it can confirm that the user is indeed who they say they are.

 When are two pages considered to have the same origin?
 Two pages have the same origin if the protocol, port (if one is specified), and host are the same for both pages.

 What is CORS?
 Cross-Origin Resource Sharing (CORS) is a mechanism that uses additional HTTP headers to tell a browser to let a web application running at one origin (domain) have permission to access selected resources from a server at a different origin.
 A web application makes a cross-origin HTTP request when it requests a resource that has a different origin (domain, protocol, and port) than its own origin.

 What is Round Robin?
 Round robin is the simplest form of load balancing.
 It rotates through the IP addresses in the configuration with no regard to if those servers are even up.
 Since there is no way to tell if those systems are available or not, you could be sending traffic to a slow or unhealthy server.
 Say you have three systems in your network.
 If one of them goes down, roughly a third of your traffic will still be pointed to that system.

 What is Round Robin DNS binding?
 Round Robin DNS is a technique of load distribution, load balancing, or fault-tolerance provisioning multiple, redundant Internet Protocol service hosts, e.g., Web server, FTP servers, by managing the Domain Name System's (DNS) responses to address requests from client computers according to an appropriate statistical model.

 What is striping when talking about writing to a Hard drive?
 Disk striping is the process of dividing a body of data into blocks and spreading the data blocks across multiple storage devices, such as hard disks or solid-state drives (SSDs).

 What is RAID and what functionality can it give you?
 RAID is an acronym for Redundant Array of Independent Disks, which is a storage method that combines multiple physical disk drives into one virtual drive.
 A RAID setup can be faster than a single disk, and provide drive failure protection you can't get with a single disk.
 RAID0 allows you to use multiple hard drives as one, but does not give you the ability to recover data if one of them fails

 How do computers synchronize their clocks?
 All computers by default sync to a NTP (Network Time Protocol) server.
 Generally all computers get their time from these servers all over the world and sync to their local timezone.
 Unless you work in an office.
 Most times there are main servers in your company, that get their time for the above NTP servers.
 Then workstations get their time from the main servers.

 What is manchester coding?